 English comedian, Natalie Haynes has performed several live shows at the Edinburgh Fringe Festival and across the country.
 Natalie studied Classics at Cambridge University and developed a keen interest in Ancient history, and is the author of ‘The Ancient Guide to Modern Life’, published in 2010.

-Gregory Currie is Professor of Philosophy in the Department of Philosophy at the University of York and works extensively on the philosophy of mind, language and art.
+Gregory Currie is Professor of Philosophy at the University of York and works extensively on the philosophy of mind, language and art.

 Stephen Law is an English philosopher and senior lecturer at Heythrop College, University of London.
 He also edits the philosophical journal Think, which is published by the Royal Institute of Philosophy and aimed at the general public.